 As well as her professional ballet career, Camille studied simultaneously a Bachelor of Arts part-time, externally through the University of New England.
 Majoring in French and Italian, with Accounting and Law electives, she achieved a High Distinction average, becoming a member of the Golden Key International Honour Society.
 She was also named a 2017 and 2014 Vice-Chancellor’s Scholar of UNE.
 In addition to dancing and her university studies, Camille learnt to speak Czech fluently and was the official Czech-English translator and editor for the National Theatre Brno.

 After a very fulfilling career, Camille retired from dancing in 2015 and returned to Sydney in August 2015.
 Since returning to Australia, Camille has taught both junior and senior level dance students and was jointly the main senior classical ballet and repertoire teacher at the 2016 and 2017 Ecole Summer School.
-Since 2017, Camille has been teaching senior students at Ecole in classical ballet, repertoire, coaching and performance.
+Since 2017, Camille has been teaching senior students at Ecole in classical ballet, repertoire, coaching, performance and Pilates.
+Camille has also completed the Studio Pilates International Matwork Course.
 Camille now wishes to pass on to the younger generation her professional expertise, insight and knowledge in the area of dance, nurturing a love of dance among the students.